 TOGAF® vs. BIAN

 TOGAF vs. BIAN?
 The question makes little sense.
 TOGAF is a comprehensive architecture framework for enterprise architecture.
 BIAN is an industry architecture framework.
-BIAN provides both a reference architecture, and a replacement for the TOGAF Content Framework for high performing financial organizations.
+BIAN provides the best reference architecture for high performing financial organizations.

 BIAN specialised in one of the three challenges good architecture frameworks address - how to document an enterprise architecture in the Banking Industry.